webix-hub/docs/data/api/refs/undo.md

 <div class='h2'>Methods</div>

 {{api
-- api/undo_ignoreundo.md - calls a function that will ignore the undo history track
+- api/undo_ignoreundo.md - calls a function that will be ignored in the undo history track
 - api/undo_removeundo.md - removes history about all the operations made to an item
 - api/undo_undo.md - reverts the previously made change in the component }}